 Before an individual student can be dismissed early from school, she/he must present a written request from his parents/guardian stating the reason, time, and person to whom she/he is to be released.
 The school suggests that medical and dental appointments be scheduled after hours if at all possible.
-Students may be dismissed only from the school office.
-Students may never leave school directly from a classroom.
-Early dismissal forms will be used from the Office.
-An adult must accompany any child leaving school early.
-Also, please be advised that early dismissals will not be given between 2:00- 2:45 PM.
+Every minute matters and early dismissals are discouraged.
+We will not dismiss between 2:40-3:10, unless we have proof of a appointment.